rwxrob/zet/20210830121618/README.md

 # What is a Beginner Boost?

+TODO (revisit this, it's now out of date)

 Let's consider another question:

 "What should I learn to get a job in tech?"